“I can’t recommend Louise enough she went above and beyond in helping

 If you are thinking about bringing a puppy into your life, Louise can help you work out which kind of dog would be right for you, advising on timing, choosing a reputable breeder, home set-up – even doing some of the leg work for you.

-Initial email interview, breed research, industry advice, and next steps.
+Initial email or phone interview, breed research, industry advice, and next steps.

 Choosing the right dog for your family

 After a one-hour phone call (or face to face with additional fee) to discuss and decide on the right path for you and your future dog, Louise will undertake research to be able to provide you with up to five breeders with litters that may suit your requirements.
 Or, if looking for a rescue dog, Louise will commence research and come back to you with potential options to consider that she feels will meet your criteria.
 Each option will be explained in detail as to why it may be suitable for you.

 Every home is different so no search is the same.
 It can take hours, days or weeks.
 Searches can be fruitful in around one month if advice is taken and potential owners are open to being flexible.

 One month of research including a one-hour phone call, email and phone contact on a weekly basis, with additional support offered when going to view litters, dogs, or puppies if required.